Inmarsat-Design/inmarsat-developer-pack/README.md

 ## Getting started

-Download the latest [release](/releases) of this project.
+Download the latest [release](https://github.com/Inmarsat-Design/developer-pack/releases) of this project.

 Include the `inm-styles.min.css` file in the head of your project.
 If you want to use the provided font, make sure it remains in the correct path relative to the css file.

-### Global styles
+### Styles

-The stylesheet should immediately take effect as we use bootstrap's [reboot](https://getbootstrap.com/docs/4.0/content/reboot/) and element selectors to apply the general style described in the [styles](https://design.inmarsat.com/styles) section of the Design System.
+The stylesheet should immediately take effect, as we use bootstrap's [reboot](https://getbootstrap.com/docs/4.0/content/reboot/) utility, plus our own element selectors to apply the style described in the [styles](https://design.inmarsat.com/styles) section of the Design System.

 ### Components